suguruwataru/alpha-gamma/README.md

 colorspace](#gamma-colorspace). sRGB has different functions to convert to and from the a linear RGB colorspace.

-sRGB does explicitly approximate the gamma colorspace to be somewhat compatible with color data that was gamma corrected for whatever correction needs at that time.
+sRGB does intentionally approximate the gamma colorspace to be somewhat compatible with color data that was gamma corrected for whatever correction needs at that time.
 Therefore, applying a 1/2.2 or 2.2 gamma to some color data to convert to and from sRGB is not entirely wrong, but is still not entirely correct either. sRGB's own conversion functions are more complicated, so this is still a pretty common shorthand/optimization, when one doesn't need to be *that* correct.

 ## Human perception and intensity

-The colors humans feel do not map simply to intensities.
+The colors humans feel do not map linearly to intensities.
 Human eyes are better at seeing differences in intensities at lower intensities.
 At a lower intensity, a human may see a slight difference in intensity.
 If such a difference appears at a higher intensity, not so much.